 Marist College: A Local Talent Pool for IBM, NBC, and HBO

-As our partner sponsor in the Think Dutchess Innovation Challenge, Marist has significant influence in educating future IT and engineering professionals,
+Marist has a significant influence in educating future IT and engineering professionals t

 .
 Partnering with IBM